aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/1.switching-modes/index.en.md

 ### Prerequisites

-Before procedding further, ensure that the EKS cluster must have a [platform version that is the same or later than the version listed in the table, or a Kubernetes version that is later than the versions listed in the table](https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html).
+Before proceeding further, ensure that the EKS cluster must have a [platform version that is the same or later than the version listed in the table, or a Kubernetes version that is later than the versions listed in the table](https://docs.aws.amazon.com/eks/latest/userguide/access-entries.html).

 Check the platform version of the EKS cluster.